After Stroke? Finding the Financial Lifeline You Need

 Faith groups: Plenty of churches and other spiritual outfits offer both financial help and a shoulder to lean on for their members in a bind.

-Local charities: Keep an eye out for charities right in your backyard that are all about helping stroke survivors.
+Local charities: Keep an eye out for charities right in your backyard that are all about helping survivors.
 They might offer grants, rides, or even a hand with fixing up your home.

 Reaching out to local organizations can feel daunting, but remember, they’re there to help.
 Start by contacting your local United Way or searching online for relevant resources in your area.